 Why not use both?
 An ATMOX crawl space controller does that.
 If both a dehumidifier and crawl space fans are installed, it will direct the operation to use the best tool for moisture reduction at any given time.
 Most of the time that will be using outside fresh air pushed and pulled in with fans.
-The dehumidifier acts as a back up drying action when outside air is not available allowing the crawl space to reach a target humidity level.
+The dehumidifier operates when outside air is not available allowing the crawl space to reach a target humidity level.
 Additionally, crawl space circulation fans inside the crawl space improve the air movement to the dehumidifier to better dry all corners and areas more evenly.

 A dehumidifier uses a lot of energy.
 The manufacturers are always making improvements to improve energy efficiency, but the long and short of it is that “dehumidifiers can be real energy hogs!”
 Let’s put some numbers to this.
 A typical crawl space dehumidifier uses between 580 and 850 watts of power when running.
 As a comparison, six ATMOX crawl space fans will use between 60 and 90 watts of power when running.
 When you look at your electricity bill, which one do you think you would rather have running?
 Fans are going to win on energy usage every time.
 When fans are used with an ATMOX controller, there is also a temperature limitation to make sure that air that is either too hot or too cold is not being drawn into the crawl space.

 Air quality improves with fresh air.
 Some people use the term air quality to refer to better temperature or better humidity.
 However, that isn’t what we are talking about here.
 We are talking about air that isn’t stale and musty.
 The only way to improve air quality and to remove toxins and odors is to exchange it.
 A dehumidifier will dry the air and filter it, but it doesn’t exchange it.
 Filtration is effective in reducing some particles in the air.
 However, outside dry air using fans brings in fresh air and actually improves the air quality.